XinyiShang/DynamicalSynapticDynamics_SeqDiscrimination/README.md

 # SynapticPlasticity_SeqDiscrimination
-The code for senior thesis: Synaptic Plasticity and its Effect on the Discrimination of Sequential Stimuli
+The code for senior thesis: Dynamical Synaptic Strengths and its Effect on the Discrimination of Sequential Stimuli

 #Coming soon